(All fields required)

 Collaborative work involving clinicians and laboratory scientists allows access to normal and cancerous human tissues and fosters the development of clinical trials.

-Paul Andreassen, PhD, Assistant Professor Fanconi anemia and breast cancer susceptibility proteins in DNA damage responses and genetic stability [Visit the Andreassen lab]
+Paul Andreassen, PhD, Associate Professor Fanconi anemia and breast cancer susceptibility proteins in DNA damage responses and genetic stability [Visit the Andreassen lab]

 Lionel Chow, MD, PhD, Assistant Professor Understanding the molecular underpinnings and signaling pathways that control the growth and survival of high-grade gliomas [Visit the Chow Lab]